MENU CLOSE

 Bellevue is one of the largest cities in Washington State, with a population of more than 150,000.
 It is the high-tech and retail center of King County's Eastside, with more than 160,000 jobs and a skyline of gleaming high-rises.

-Bellevue residents are some of the most highly educated in the state, with 61 percent of adults over age 25 having a bachelor's degree or higher.
+Bellevue residents are some of the most highly educated in the state, with 71.1 percent of adults over age 25 having a bachelor's degree or higher.

-The population is growing and becoming more diverse.
-According to the census, minorities constituted 41 percent of Bellevue's population in 2010, and more than 50 different languages are now spoken by children in Bellevue public schools.
+• more than 50 different languages are now spoken by children in Bellevue public schools

 Lodging

-Bellevue has 5,400 hotel rooms located in three primary areas of the city with the largest concentration of more than 3,500 hotel rooms located in the heart of downtown.
+Bellevue has 5,596 hotel rooms located in three primary areas of the city, with the largest concentration of more than 3,500 hotel rooms located in the heart of downtown.
 Most downtown hotels provide easy walking access to Downtown Bellevue's lively dining, shopping and nightlife.
 Bellevue's hotel accommodations include 4-star downtown hotels and peaceful suburban retreats so there's lodging to meet every visitor's preference and boast exceptional hotel rates for weekend stays.
 Complete listing of Bellevue hotels here.

 Shopping